dherik/spring-clock-time-machine/README.md

  # Code implementation details

  This was just a fast example on how you can manipulate the time of your Java application.
-I create a `DeloreanComponent` what is responsable to offer a `Clock` implementation.
-You can pass the time that you want to the Delorean travel and ask for the Delorean what time it in right now :).
+I create a `DeloreanComponent`, which is responsable to offer a `Clock` implementation.
+You can pass the time that you want for the Delorean travel to it and ask Delorean what time it is in at the moment. :).